rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 * PROMOTIC
 * OpenSource ScienceGlobal Community Spotlight

+### Community Focus in 2024

 The Rust Foundation views the global Rust community as the compass for everything we do.
 This year, we worked closely with Ernest Kissiedu, Global Rust Community Coordinator, to connect with underrepresented regions and build new leadership within the ecosystem.
 Initiatives like the Rust Foundation Community Grants Program and support for local events in regions such as Nigeria, India, and Latin America have been crucial in expanding Rust’s global presence.
+We are not alone in recognizing the impact of Ernest's work in this area — learn all about his recent award from OpenUK [here](https://foundation.rust-lang.org/news/rust-foundation-celebrates-ernest-kissiedu-s-2024-openuk-award/)!

 We look forward to sharing vignettes from several such communities in the annual report and through a new community highlights blog series in 2025.